Interpreting the Parables of Jesus

 These parables are ficticious stories with a beginning, a plot and an ending.
 Jesus used this type of parable when speaking with the religious leaders, especially the Pharisees.
 They were used to stress one particular point and demanded a response from the hearer.
 They were not meant to be obscure or have deep hidden meanings, but were intended to expose the hard hearts and hypocrisy of the listeners.
 Details of the story are not normally very important.
 In a similar way to a modern joke, their purpose is to catch the listener out with the punch-line.

 The original audience often understood them very well, and did not like it.
-In the Parable of the Vineyard (Lk 20), Jesus was talking to the chief priests and scribes and so the parable was addressed to them, and they knew it!
+In the Parable of the Vineyard (Lk 20), Jesus was talking to the chief priests and scribes and so the parable was addressed to them, and they knew it.
 (Lk 20:19).
-These parables are very clever, in that they cause the listener to identify with the character in the story, and then get caught out.
+These parables are very clever, in that they cause the listener to identify with one of the characters in the story, and then get caught out.
 An excellent example found in the Old Testament is the parable Nathan told David after he committed adultery with Bathsheba (1 Sam 12:1-6).
 David identified himself with the poor man and became emotionally involved in the story.
 He got caught out when Nathan showed him that he had actually behaved like the rich man in the story, and was successfully brought to repentance.
 In the Good Samaritan (Lk 10:25-37), the lawyer was trying to prove his obedience to the law, but could not accept that the hated Samaritan was the one acted as a true neighbour.

 To understand these parables we need look at the beginning and ending to determine the original audience, and work out how they would identify with the characters in the story.
 Then we need to look for the unexpected turn to the story, and see how the listener gets caught out.
 These parables are not allegories, so there is not a deep spiritual significance in each detail.
 They make one main point, and demand a response from the listener.
 The temptation is to identify ourselves with the good character and use them to congratulate ourselves, rather than allowing them to challenge our attitudes.